codama-idl/codama/packages/visitors-core/README.md

 );
 ```

-## Others useful visitors
+## Other useful visitors

-This package provides a few other visitors that may be help build more complex visitors.
+This package provides a few other visitors that may help build more complex visitors.

 ### `getByteSizeVisitor`